-ES45 As summarised in paragraphs ES29 to ES32, the absence of explicit guidance for non-financial assets held as investments is a cross-cutting issue that leads to a gap in the accounting for some crypto-assets that are held as investments but do not qualify as financial instruments and a variety of intangible assets or commodities (e.g. gold held as investments by monetary authorities) or other non-financial assets (emission rights and water rights) that are held as trading or investment assets.
-This gap in IFRS requirements arose after the withdrawal of the previously applicable IAS 25 Accounting for Investments.

-ES46 Hence, another topic that the IASB could consider is developing a new principles based Standard that addresses non-financial instruments held as investments.
+- ES45 As summarised in paragraphs ES29 to ES32, the absence of explicit guidance for non-financial assets (other than investment properties) held as investments is a cross-cutting issue that leads to a gap in the accounting for some crypto-assets that are held as investments but do not qualify as financial instruments and a variety of intangible assets or commodities (e.g. gold held as investments by monetary authorities) or other non-financial assets (emission rights and water rights) that are held as trading or investment assets.
+This gap in IFRS requirements arose after the withdrawal of the previously applicable IAS 25 Accounting for Investments and to the extent that IAS 40 and IFRS 9 cannot address the accounting for these non-financial asset investments. - ES46 Hence, another topic that the IASB could consider is developing a new principles based Standard that addresses non-financial instruments (other than investment properties) held as investments.